Sustainability, nowadays is one of the most pronounced words we hear every day, but what is it in particular?

 The gestures of daily life significantly determine the environmental impact generated by each individual (in the USA a citizen produces about 25.9 tons of carbon dioxide in a year).
 For this reason, an improvement from this point of view of daily activities by individual citizens can significantly increase civic education and awareness of environmental respect, just think about the approximately 11,500 tons of chewing gum per Nation thrown on the ground every year, or about the consumption between 9 and 10 billion annual of plastic bags.

-A sustainable approach would in addiction favoring the so-called Collaborative Economy, improving the reciprocal help between companies and citizens, in order to reduce both CO2 emissions and their relative costs.
+A sustainable approach would in addiction favor the so-called Collaborative Economy, improving the reciprocal help between companies and citizens, in order to reduce both CO2 emissions and their relative costs.

 When talking about sustainability it is fundamental to mention the so-called Circular Economy, the best way to concretely apply sustainable practices.
 Nowadays our development system is based on the so-called Linear Economy, which exploits natural resources (mostly fossils) to generate goods and services, closing its production process with the elimination of waste, destined to accumulate more and more.